Gyakobo/blind-75-leetcode-list/Array/Find-Minimum-in-Rotated-Sorted-Array.md

 Given the sorted rotated array nums of *unique* elements, return the minimum element of this array.

 >[!Note]
->You must write an algorithm that runs in O(log n) time.
+>You could of course implement a simple for loop algorithm that gives an answer in O(n) time complexity, but you must write an algorithm that runs in O(log n) time.